RaphaelPB/WHATIF_HESS/README.md

-﻿# WHAT-IF: Supporting water infrastructure investment planning within the water-energy-food nexus **Master branch** Comes with example case data - perfect to understand the model and start your own WHAT-IF study case
+﻿# WHAT-IF: Supporting water infrastructure investment planning within the water-energy-food nexus **Zambia CCDR branch** Zambezi case as in the (under review) article - go to Master branch to start your own case

 ## The decision support tool